tpayerli1/GroupD-Video-Production-Asset-Revision-Tracker/readme.md

 # Web Dashboard
 ![](media/web_dash.png)

+## Using AI to help with models, fixtures, and basic tests

+When working on this project, you can paste a model or a small group of related models into an AI tool and ask it to help generate sample fixtures or starter tests.

+A good workflow is:

+1. Copy only the relevant model code, not the whole project.
+2. Include any important notes about relationships or business rules.
+3. Ask for either:
+   - Django fixture examples
+   - model test cases
+   - view/API test cases
+   - factory or seed data ideas

+Keep your request focused.
+Smaller chunks usually get better results.

+### Example prompt for fixtures

+Here is a Django model from my project.
+Generate 3 realistic fixture records for it in JSON fixture format for Django loaddata.
+Use sensible fake values and respect foreign keys.
+If another model is required, include minimal related fixture rows too.

+[paste model here]

+### Example prompt for tests

+Here is a Django model from my project.
+Generate basic Django tests for it using TestCase.
+Cover:
+- object creation
+- string representation
+- required vs optional fields
+- one relationship test if applicable

+Only return the test code.

+[paste model here]

+### Example prompt for multiple related models

+Here are related Django models from my project.
+Generate:
+1. a small set of Django JSON fixtures
+2. a basic tests.py file using Django TestCase
+3. short notes on anything that looks risky or worth validating

+[paste models here]

+### What to include with your prompt

+AI works better if you also include:
+- whether the app uses Django's default `User` model or a custom one
+- whether fields are nullable or unique for a business reason
+- any expected naming conventions
+- whether you want fixtures, unit tests, integration tests, or all three

+### What to check before committing AI output

+Do not blindly trust generated code.
+Always review for:

+- wrong field names
+- wrong related names
+- incorrect assumptions about null/blank
+- fake foreign keys that do not match your fixture records
+- tests that import models from the wrong app
+- use of libraries we are not using

+### Recommended student workflow

+1. Make or update the model by hand.
+2. Run `makemigrations` and `migrate`.
+3. Paste the model into AI and ask for starter fixtures or tests.
+4. Clean up the output so it matches the actual app.
+5. Run the tests locally.
+6. Commit only reviewed code.

+### Example README-safe note

+AI is allowed as a helper for boilerplate, fixtures, and test scaffolding, but students are still responsible for understanding and validating all generated code before submitting it.

 # todo notes
 - [ ] Make sure users get tied to clients and tags they create